cole-sullivan/cole-sullivan/README.md

   * basic [cli shell](https://github.com/cole-sullivan/cli-shell "cole-sullivan/cli-shell")
   * a (partial) recreation of the [python interpreter](https://github.com/cole-sullivan/python-interpreter "cole-sullivan/python-interpreter") from scratch
   * [visualization](https://github.com/cole-sullivan/edmondskarp "cole-sullivan/edmondskarp") of the edmonds-karp algorithm

-more can be found on my github profile, but may be incomplete

 ---